 The expert aestheticians at California Skin Institute have helped many patients reduce breakouts with acne extractions.* Performed in a clinical setting by trained professionals, acne extractions can improve overall skin health and reduce the frequency and intensity of breakouts.*

-In this installment, we sit down with Tara Davis, one of the expert aestheticians at CSI, to learn all about extractions and why they are so important.
+In this installment, we sit down with Tara Davis, one of the expert aestheticians at California Skin Institute, to learn all about extractions and why they are so important.

 Q: Why should patients get acne extractions?